 Antwerp Christmas Market

 From the time you step out of Antwerp’s Central Station, you can follow the lights though the heart of the historic center and all the way to the river, stopping at each section of the market along the way.
-Indeed, the whole city seems to be taken over by the Antwerp Christmas market.
+Indeed, the whole city seems to be taken over by the Christmas market.

 Just a few steps away on the other side of the Cathedral of Our Lady, Grote Markt hums with activity.
 On the square ringed by the old merchant houses and Antwerp City Hall, there are even more opportunities for buying handmade goods and artisanal Belgian foods.
 Check out the colorful lanterns, Christmas village decorations, and all the knitted scarves to keep out the cold.

 From the Suikerrui to the Steenplein, the lines of chalets and festive decorations continue, stretching out to the river.
-As at many of the other Christmas markets, you’ll find the huge Ferris wheel—this one overlooking the River Schelde on one side and the crowds of marketgoers in the city center on the other.
+As at many of the other Christmas markets, you’ll find the huge Ferris wheel—this one overlooking the River Scheldt on one side and the crowds of marketgoers in the city center on the other.

 Across all the squares, you’ll find more than 100 stalls with gifts, trinkets, and all manner of food and drink.
 We found some beautiful candles, embossed leather bags, and plenty of wine and cheese to take home with us.
 Grab some frites to warm you up or try a crepe with Nutella or the local smoutebollen, an old-fashioned donut.